-SAFETY BELTS 8.22
+SAFETY BELTS

 - I. The operator and each front seat passenger of a motor vehicle who are conducting School Board business or a school-related activity shall be restrained by a safety belt when the vehicle is in motion.
-This provision is applicable to all vehicles as defined in section 316.003, Florida Statutes, except for the following: - A. A school bus except as required by law or rule; - B. A bus used for transportation of persons for compensation; - C. A farm tractor or implement of husbandry; - D. A truck of net weight of more than five thousand (5,000) pounds; and, - E. A motorcycle, moped, or bicycle. - II.
-The number of passengers of a pick-up truck shall not exceed the number of safety belts which were installed by the manufacturer. - III.
+This provision is applicable to all vehicles as defined in section 316.003, Florida Statutes, except for the following: - A. A school bus except as required by law or rule; - B. A bus used for transportation of persons for compensation; - C. A farm tractor or implement of husbandry, if equipped, seats belts shall be worn; - D. A motorcycle, moped, golf cart, or bicycle. - II.
+A school bus purchased new after December 31, 2000 must be equipped with safety belts or other federally approved restraint system if used for pre-K to grade 12 students.
+Each passenger shall be instructed to wear a seatbelt when the bus is in operation. - III.
+The number of passengers of a pick-up truck shall not exceed the number of safety belts which were installed by the manufacturer. - IV.
 School bus drivers shall wear a seat belt when operating a school bus.